List on Bids44 →

 Essential Checks

 1. Verify RC on Parivahan app — Download the official Parivahan app and enter the bike’s registration number.
-Check the owner count, registration date, fuel type, and especially if there’s any hypothecation (loan) outstanding.
+Check the owner count, registration date, and crucially, if there’s any hypothecation (loan) outstanding.

-2. Cold Engine Test — Arrange to see the bike first thing in the morning without prior notice.
-A hard-starting engine, excessive smoke, or strange noises on a cold start can indicate underlying engine issues.
+2. Cold Engine Test — Arrange to see the bike first thing in the morning or after it’s been off for several hours.
+A bike that’s hard to start when cold, or emits excessive smoke, might have engine issues.

-4. Inspect Chain and Sprocket — Check for excessive rust, slack, or hooked teeth on the sprockets.
-A worn chain and sprocket set (₹3,000-₹4,500) will need immediate replacement.
+4. Inspect Chain and Sprocket — Check for excessive slack, rust, or ‘shark-fin’ shaped teeth on the sprockets.
+A worn set will need replacement soon, which can cost ₹2,800-₹4,800.

 5. Test Both Brakes — Squeeze the front brake lever and press the rear brake pedal.
-They should feel firm and engage smoothly.
-A spongy feel could mean air in the lines, worn pads, or even master cylinder issues.
+They should feel firm, not spongy.
+A spongy feel means air in the line, old fluid, or worn components.

-6. Check Tyre Condition — Look at the tread depth and for any cracks on the sidewalls.
-Worn-out tyres are a safety hazard and a significant expense (₹9,000-₹14,000 for a pair of good quality tyres).
+6. Check Tyre Condition — Look at the tread depth and check for any cracks or bulges on the sidewalls.
+Worn-out tyres are a safety hazard and will need immediate replacement, costing ₹8,000-₹14,000 for a pair.

-8. Check Exhaust Smoke — After starting, observe the exhaust smoke.
-White smoke can indicate a head gasket issue, blue smoke points to oil burning, and thick black smoke suggests a rich fuel mixture.
+8. Check Exhaust Smoke — After starting the cold engine, observe the exhaust smoke.
+White smoke can indicate a head gasket issue, blue smoke means burning oil, and thick black smoke points to a rich fuel mixture.

-11. Check Frame for Bends or Welding Marks — Look under the tank and around the frame for any signs of bends, cracks, or crude welding marks.
-These are clear indicators of a past accident and frame damage.
+11. Check Frame for Bends or Welding Marks — Carefully inspect the main frame, especially around the steering head and engine mounts, for any signs of bends, cracks, or fresh welding marks.
+This often indicates a past accident.

 Insider Checks

-THE CLUTCH SLIP TEST.
-Once you’re on a test ride, shift into the highest gear (6th gear) at a relatively low speed – say, 40-50 kmph.
-Then, open the throttle fully and hard.
-If the engine RPMs climb rapidly but the bike’s speed doesn’t increase proportionally, or it feels like the engine is revving but not transferring power to the wheel, your clutch plates are slipping.
-This is a common wear item, and replacing the clutch plates can set you back ₹1,800-₹3,500.
+THE CLUTCH SLIP TEST: On your test ride, find an open stretch of road.
+Shift into the highest gear (6th gear) at a relatively low speed, say 40-50 km/h.
+Then, open the throttle hard.
+If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
+This means they’re worn out and need replacement.
+This repair can cost ₹1,500-₹3,500, depending on the parts used and labour.

 Common Scams to Watch For (India 2026)

 Stolen Bike with Forged RC.
-This is a serious one, especially for popular bikes like the NS200.
-Always verify the chassis and engine numbers on the bike against the RC book and cross-check on the Parivahan app.
-Scammers use expertly forged RCs.
-If the numbers don’t match or look tampered with (grinding marks, misaligned digits), it’s a stolen bike.
+This is unfortunately common for popular bikes.
+Always verify the bike’s chassis and engine numbers against the Registration Certificate (RC) book.
+Then, cross-check these details on the Parivahan app.
+If the numbers don’t match, or the Parivahan details are inconsistent, walk away immediately.

 Engine Swap.
-Sometimes, a blown engine is replaced with a used one from another bike.
-Always ensure the engine number on the bike matches the RC.
-Look for mismatched paint on the engine block compared to the rest of the bike, or unusually new-looking bolts around the engine mounts.
-An engine swap might not be declared on the RC, causing future legal issues.
+A blown engine might be replaced with a used one from another bike.
+Always ensure the engine number on the bike matches the one on the RC.
+Look for mismatched paint colours on the engine block compared to the rest of the bike, or unusually fresh bolts around the engine mounts.

 Fake Service Records.
-Sellers might present a service booklet with stamps from local mechanics or even fake authorized dealer stamps.
-Call the authorized Bajaj service centre with the bike’s chassis number to verify the service history.
-Fake records are used to inflate the bike’s perceived value.
+Sellers might present a service booklet with stamps from local mechanics, trying to pass them off as authorized dealer records.
+Call the authorized Bajaj service centre with the bike’s chassis number to verify its service history.
+If they don’t have records, those stamps are likely fake.

 Seller’s Guide — How to Maximize Your Bajaj Pulsar NS200 Resale

-Remove Aftermarket Exhausts and Stickers.
-While you might love your aftermarket exhaust, most buyers prefer a stock setup for legal reasons and resale.
-Reinstall the original exhaust if you have it.
-Also, remove any personal stickers or modifications that might not appeal to everyone.
+Remove aftermarket exhausts or heavy modifications.
+Most buyers prefer a stock bike.
+If you have an aftermarket exhaust, swap back to the original if possible.
+Also, remove any personal stickers or excessive modifications that might not appeal to everyone.

 Documentation